Americanah: Censorship

 In 2022, Americanah was banned in the Clay County School District in Florida.

 Adaptations

-In 2014, it was announced that David Oyelowo and Lupita Nyong'o would star in a film adaptation of the novel, to be produced by Brad Pitt and his production company Plan B. In 2018, Nyong'o told The Hollywood Reporter that she was developing a television miniseries based on the book, which she would produce and star in.
-It was announced on September 13, 2019, that HBO Max would air the miniseries in ten episodes, with actor and playwright Danai Gurira as writer and showrunner.
-On October 15, 2020, it was reported that the miniseries would not move forward due to scheduling conflicts.
+In 2014, it was announced David Oyelowo and Lupita Nyong'o would star in a film adaptation of Americanah that to be produced by Brad Pitt and his production company Plan B Entertainment.
+In 2018, Nyong'o told The Hollywood Reporter she was developing a television miniseries based on the book that she would produce and star in.
+It was announced on 13 September 2019 HBO Max would air the miniseries in ten episodes, with actor and playwright Danai Gurira as writer and showrunner.
+On October 15, 2020, it was reported the miniseries would not proceed due to scheduling conflicts.